Lesley Neuman: The First Touch Gentling Your Mustang

+"baggage."
 For many horsemen, this is the most compelling reason.
 When you adopt a Mustang, you are getting "pure horse" as Nature intended, without the overlay of a past with other people's mistakes.
 When you start with a wild horse, earn its trust, and participate in the training, you know that horse at a deep level that is rare with domestic horses.
 This is a horse with no prior training, no prior mistakes, no prior spoiling or human-caused bad habits.

-Contrary to the commonly held opinion that mustangs are inbred, Mustangs actually enjoy the highest level of genetic health of all horses.
+health, and to manage the herds for continuing health.
 Most Mustang gene pools are healthy and vigorous, with excellent genetic variability.
 No HYPP here.
 No HERDA.
 No Doc-O-Lena Disease.

 Due to many generations of living in harsh conditions, they are "easy keepers" - seldom requiring expensive supplements or rich feeds.
 Living on the range, mustangs have learned, generation after generation, not to waste calories.
 In this way, they tend to be level-headed, calm, easy-going animals - not the skittish, flighty creatures often conjured up by the word "wild."